foundata/guidelines/ansible-style-guide.md

   4. Attributes defining how to process results:
      - `register`
      - `no_log`
-  5. Attributes defining what to do afterwards:
+  5. Attributes defining what to do afterwards or to get triggered by:
      - `notify`
+     - `listen`
   6. `tags`
 * Always use a list format for `when`, `changed_when`, and `failed_when`, even if there is only one condition.
 * If it is necessary to make task names dynamic, do so by appending `{{ variables }}` at the end of the string.